This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

-User education is about making the user aware of the risks of downloading files from unverified sites.
-It would be best if you educated them on how hackers compromise information using sophisticated techniques such as phishing, protection against SQL injection, article covering fraud rings, impersonation, etc.
+User education is about informing users of the risks of downloading files from unverified sites.
+It would be best to educate them on how hackers compromise information using sophisticated techniques such as phishing, protection against SQL injection, an article covering fraud rings, impersonation, etc.

 10. Hire a network security expert

 There are many things that the web host may not be aware of.
 There could be dozens of other network security techniques that the website owner might not know.
 Hiring a network security expert solves this problem.
-The network security expert has the tools and techniques to effectively implement the latest web security technologies.
+The network security expert has the tools and techniques to implement the latest web security technologies effectively.

 Website security is not an option.
 The dangers out there are for real.
-With so many hackers lurking in the dark, all they are looking for is an entry.
+With so many hackers lurking in the dark, they are all looking for an entry.
 Denying them that entry is one’s fundamental right.
-Use software like Osano to streamline your consent management and solve this problem once and forever.